AnalyticsEnthusiast/AWSRedshiftDataWarehouse/README.md

 <br>

-<p>The song_dwh.cfg file will need to be set up before scripts can be called.
-Create the admin AWS user who will spin up the Redhift Cluster, add the key and secret to song_dwh.cfg.
-The endpoint and ARN user will be populated in song_dwh.cfg automatically when the create_database.py script is called, or you can add them manually.</p>
+<p>The dwh.cfg file will need to be set up before scripts can be called.
+Create the admin AWS user who will spin up the Redhift Cluster, add the key and secret to dwh.cfg.
+The endpoint and ARN user will be populated in dwh.cfg automatically when the create_database.py script is called, or you can add them manually.</p>

 <br>